alstat/Yunir.jl/docs/src/man/text_alignment.md

 </table>
 ```
 ### Data processing
 To have a quality output, we will need to process the texts to remove unnecessary noise.
 First, we need to remove all non-Arabic characters.
-The following will input the two candidate books:
+To start with, the following will input the two candidate texts:
 ```@setup abc
 using Pkg
 Pkg.add("CairoMakie")